Legal sports betting in Connecticut is now live.

 In July 2021, Mohegan Sun surprised the industry by moving on from its strategic partnership with Kambi and instead partnered with FanDuel for Connecticut sports betting.

 It is not surprising FanDuel found a way into the space given they are one of the two biggest brands in US sports betting.
-Expect the company to bring its industry-standard sportsbook app to the state.

 The Lottery announced it will work to develop the state’s third betting app with Rush Street Gaming.
 The brand is best known for its BetRivers sportsbook and online casino apps, but that brand will be out of play for this market.
 The law stipulates the Lottery brand cannot bear the name of a land-based casino.
-There are several Rivers Casinos in the Eastern US.
-Rush Street also has the SugarHouse brand or the Lottery could brand it with its own name.
+Therefore, the online betting app is under the PlaySugarHouse name.